-Martin makes his home with his grandmother.
-Carrying water and helping in the kitchen are his household duties.
+Martin lives with his grandmother.
+His duties at home include carrying water and helping in the kitchen.
 His grandmother is sometimes employed as a farmer.
-There are 4 children in the family.

 Martin lives on the plains of Awoussi Kkondji, home to approximately 1,000 residents.
 Typical houses are constructed of dirt floors, mud walls and thatched roofs.
 The primary ethnic group and most commonly spoken language is Ouatchi.